sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 it’s not quite right.
 The intuitive definition relies very heavily on your own personal *beliefs* about the value of the population mean.
 I say that I am 95\% confident because those are my beliefs.
-In everyday life that’s perfectly okay, but if you remember back to :doc:`What does probability mean?
-<../Ch07/Ch07_Probability_2>`, you’ll notice that talking about personal belief and
-confidence is a Bayesian idea.
+In everyday life that’s perfectly okay, but if you remember back to :doc:`../Ch07/Ch07_Probability_2`, you’ll notice that talking about personal belief and confidence is a Bayesian idea.
 However, confidence intervals are *not* Bayesian tools.
 Like everything else in this chapter, confidence intervals are *frequentist* tools, and if you are going to use frequentist methods then it’s not appropriate to attach a Bayesian interpretation to them.
 If you use frequentist methods, you must adopt frequentist interpretations!

 Okay, so if that’s not the right answer, what is?
 Remember what we said about frequentist probability.
 The only way we are allowed to make “probability